 Many patients wish to find results or find themselves at a dead end with no hope and hence turn to alternative medicine.
 Some forms are beneficial, while others may simply be snake oil.
 This is why it is so critical for good guidance and care from a healthcare professional well equipped with both Eastern and Western knowledge on the subject of care.

-If you would like to learn more about becoming a certified Holistic Nurse Practitioner, then please review our program and see if it meets your academic and professional guidelines.
+If you would like to learn more about becoming a certified Holistic Nurse Specialist, then please review our program and see if it meets your academic and professional guidelines.
 If a nurse and qualified, you can enter into the program, take the online courses and earn a Holistic Nursing Certification.
 The certification lasts four years and is renewable.

 In the meantime, there is a strong demand for expertise from qualified professionals in Eastern and Holistic care.
 Nurses can meet that demand and with a certification from AIHCP, they can offer patients with confidence the guidance they need in helping others with alternative needs.